 There are no apparent signs or symptoms of infertility in men.
 The quantity and quality of the semen also appear normal to the naked eye.
 Therefore, the tests that can identify infertility in men are semen analysis, hormone testing, genetic testing, testicular biopsy, imaging and another specialty testing.

 In the case of women, symptoms of infertility are irregular or no menstrual periods, endometriosis, pelvic inflammatory disease, very painful periods or multiple miscarriages.
 Some of the specific fertility tests that help to understand whether a woman is infertile are ovulation testing, hysterosalpingography, ovarian reserve testing, hormone testing and imaging tests.

 Who is not eligible for the treatment?

-even after having frequent and unprotected sex for a year.
-A man or woman is not eligible for treatment if he/she has been able to make the partner conceive/ conceive herself after having unprotected sex.
-A person is also not eligible if none of the tests have been able to diagnose him/her as suffering from the condition.
+even after having frequent and unprotected sex over a year.
+A man or woman is not eligible for treatment if she has been able to conceive after having unprotected sex.
+A person is also not eligible if none of the fertility tests has been able to diagnose him/her as suffering from the condition.

 What are the post-treatment guidelines?

 A person should adopt a healthy lifestyle to make sure that he/she does not get affected by this condition.
 Smoking and consumption of alcohol increases the risks of infertility and should be avoided.
 It is of utmost importance for an overweight man to lose some weight.
 Both men and women should exercise as a sedentary lifestyle increases the risks of infertility.
 Furthermore, a healthy diet containing adequate quantities of folic acid, iron, zinc and vitamin B-12 should be adopted.
 A person should also reduce stress as it reduces the chances of conception.

 How long does it take to recover?